armutcom/docker-dotnet-core-images/README.md

 This image contains the native dependencies needed by .NET Core.
 It does not include .NET Core.
 It is for  [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.

+### `armutcom/dotnet-core-runtime-newrelic:<version>-<os>`

+This image contains Newrelic with .Net Core runtimes and libraries and is optimized for running .NET Core apps in production.

 ### `armutcom/aspnet-core:<aspnet-version>-sdk-<sdk-version>-node-<node-version>-build-<os>`

 This is the build image for both ASP.NET Core and ASP.NET Core SPA apps (server pre-rendering) like [Angular Universal](https://universal.angular.io/overview/) or [React Server Rendering](https://redux.js.org/recipes/server-rendering).
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.